Rick Saccone: Roy Moore special election

 In 2017, during a special election campaign for a U.S. Senate seat in Alabama, Saccone defended Republican nominee Roy Moore, who had been accused of sexual misconduct involving teenage girls; after a reporter asked a different Republican state representative (Kathy Rapp), whether she found it "compassionate that your party may soon elect an accused child molester to the United States Senate," Saccone remarked, "Do you believe in the presumption of innocence?"

 Use of legislative expense account

 According to The Intercept, records from the Pennsylvania General Assembly showed that Saccone used his legislative expense account, which is funded by taxpayers, "for meals, per diem payments, and other items at a rate higher than most lawmakers".
 The investigation showed that Saccone purchased 36 line items for various flag and flag accessory purchases totaling $4,436.30.
 Saccone also spent $117,400 to lease an office from Dowling Properties, a real estate company founded by Celine Dowling, one of his campaign donors.

 Personal life

 Saccone is a Baptist.
-He is married to Yong Saccone whom he met in South Korea.
+He was married to Yong Saccone, who died on July 8, 2023.
+He met her in South Korea.
 The couple have two sons, Nick and Matthew.